AmbroVentures/AmbroVentures.github.io/_posts/2023-11-26-GPTs-sneak-peek.md

 In a similar category we have [RPG Graphics Maker](https://chat.openai.com/g/g-1BC1YggkV).
 It can generate detailed sceneries, characters and faces for your RPG.
 This is again catered to game developers using [RPG Maker](https://www.rpgmakerweb.com/) or other similar game engines.

-We are also working on an [RPG Sprite Maker](https://chat.openai.com/g/g-n9NCkn7Vr), but it seems that DALLE is strugling to generate sprite sheets.
+We are also working on an [RPG Sprite Maker](https://chat.openai.com/g/g-n9NCkn7Vr), but it seems that DALLE is struggling to generate sprite sheets.
 However, we haven't given up hope yet.
 We will keep working on it and let you know once it reaches a satisfying level.

 <a name=Entertainment></a>